-Windows, external doors and joinery Repair Category 1 Notes We note windows and doors to the property have recently been replaced together with external joinery which is now clad with UPVC finishes.
-We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
+Windows, external doors and joinery Repair Category 2 Notes We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
+These are showing signs of normal wear and tear.
+Joinery as per main walls will require further attention and maintenance in future.
 We would point out that we have not tested all windows and doors.